MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/05-Ex1-3-use-outlook-communicate-findings.md

+---
+lab:
+  title: 'Exercise 1, Task 3: Use Copilot in Outlook to communicate findings to HR
+    leadership'
+  description: The Manager Performance report that you created in the prior task analyzes
+    data from the **Contoso_HR_ManagerMetrics.xlsx** file and identifies each manager’s top 3 strengths and recommended areas for improvement.
+Your goal is to communicate these findings to the HR senior leadership team in a clear and professional manner, helping them understand strengths, opportunities, and actionable steps for development.
+  duration: 48 minutes
+  level: 100
+  islab: true
+---

 # Exercise 1, Task 3: Use Copilot in Outlook to communicate findings to HR leadership
 ---
 The Manager Performance report that you created in the prior task analyzes data from the **Contoso_HR_ManagerMetrics.xlsx** file and identifies each manager’s top 3 strengths and recommended areas for improvement.
 Your goal is to communicate these findings to the HR senior leadership team in a clear and professional manner, helping them understand strengths, opportunities, and actionable steps for development.